 The expectation of a faculty member seeking promotion to full professor in the School of Architecture is that performance in scholarship is exemplary and more than satisfactory in teaching and the other areas of the faculty member’s responsibility.

-The School of Architecture follows the procedures as described in the College of Design RPT Rule.
+The School of Architecture follows the procedures and schedule as described in RUL 05.67.106 College of Design RPT Criteria and Procedures.